← back to all posts

 Expression rates

-Only 146 sequences (excluding the Cetuximab control) expressed, leaving some people surprised and some disappointed.
+Not all sequences expressed, leaving some people surprised and some disappointed.
 This is the reality of translating in silico designs into experimentally-valid candidates.
 A 73% (146/201) expression rate is about on par with Wicky and colleagues, who achieved a 74% (71/96) expression rate for their AlphaFold2 hallucinated + ProteinMPNN-designed symmetric assemblies.
 Goverde and colleagues compared the designs obtained from the standard ProteinMPNN for an AlphaFold2-hallucinated backbone (with the AF2Seq pipeline) with biasing ProteinMPNN’s sampling towards hydrophilic amino acids, and with their fine-tuned version on soluble proteins (SolubleMPNN): for a single redesigned protein, normal ProteinMPNN has a 0% expression rate (0/12), the biased version 75% (6/8), and SolubleMPNN 93.1% (27/29).
 Recently, a paper from the Baker lab (Glögl et al., 2024) achieved a 98% (94/96) expression rate for TNFR1 binders.

 With this context, 73% could be considered on the lower side compared to the Baker lab.
 However, only half of the participants we could verify via their socials had protein design experience (defined as PhD/postdoc/professor or working in a therapeutics biotech).
 This combined with the wide range of methods employed and the fact that not many people optimized for expression, only binding/iPAE, makes us at Adaptyv relatively happy with the outcome.